Chiyonoyama Masanobu: Career

-He was born Sugimura Masaharu (杉村 昌治), the fifth son of a squid fisherman.
+Chiyonoyama was born Sugimura Masaharu (杉村 昌治), the fifth son of a squid fisherman.
 He joined Dewanoumi stable in January 1942.
 Chiyonoyama injured his knee in his first tournament, an injury that was to trouble him for the rest of his career.
 He reached the second highest jūryō division in November 1944 and made his debut in the top makuuchi division in November 1945.
 He had been an admirer of yokozuna Futabayama but his dream of facing him in competition ended after Futabayama announced his retirement during Chiyonoyama's makuuchi debut.
 In this first tournament he won all ten of his bouts but was denied the championship as in the absence of any playoff system in the event of a tie, it was simply awarded to the wrestler higher in rank (in this case, yokozuna Haguroyama).

 In May 1949 Chiyonoyama defeated three yokozuna, finishing with a 12–3 record, and was promoted to ōzeki.
 He won two consecutive championships in October 1949 and January 1950 but was denied promotion to yokozuna as the Sumo Association felt he was rather young at twenty three and with his second championship being "only" a 12–3 they wanted to wait until they were sure he was ready.
 His October 1949 victory also coincided with the controversy over struggling yokozuna Maedayama being told to retire after being seen at a baseball game while he was supposed to be recuperating from illness.
 Chiyonoyama was eventually promoted in May 1951 after winning his third championship with a 14–1 record.
 He was the first yokozuna to be promoted without being awarded a licence by the house of Yoshida Tsukasa.
 During his yokozuna career he missed many bouts due to injury and in 1953 even asked to be demoted back to ōzeki so he could start over again.
 The Sumo Association refused this unprecedented request.
 Chiyonoyama finally took his first championship as a yokozuna in January 1955 with a playoff win over Tokitsuyama and won two more thereafter, in March 1955 and January 1957.
 Increasingly troubled by his knee injury to the point where he could sometimes barely walk due to the pain, he announced his retirement in January 1959.